 If these signs match your experience, prioritize firmer midsoles and orthotic-ready footbeds over soft foam cushioning.

-If your pain is more heel-centered than arch-centered, you may benefit from models built specifically for fascia support.
-See our guide to work boots for plantar fasciitis and heel pain for targeted options.
+If your discomfort is centered in the heel rather than the arch, you may benefit more from footwear designed specifically for fascia support.
+See our guide to work boots for plantar fasciitis and heel pain.

 Match Job Scenario to Support Features